CCM Programs & Services

 Response by CCM to inquiries on labor relations and personnel issues

-- Becoming a Municipal Business Associate (MBA) member of the Connecticut Conference of Municipalities (CCM) Corporate Partner Program demonstrates your company's support of Connecticut local government.
+- Becoming a Municipal Business Associate (MBA) member of CCM's Corporate Partner Program demonstrates your company's support of Connecticut local government.
 MBA Membership provides your company with many valuable ways to stay connected to the Connecticut municipal market while proving your commitment to the growth of Connecticut towns and cities.

 - To honor those who have served a single municipality for twenty-five years or more, the Connecticut Conference of Municipalities has established the "CCM Municipal Service Awards Program."